 The Congestion Zone Surcharges do not apply to transportation services administered by or on behalf of MTA, including paratransit services.
+Congestion zone surcharges are recognized as revenue based upon reported amounts of surcharges collected.

 The April 2018 legislation also created the New York City Transportation Assistance Fund, held by MTA.
 The fund consists of the three sub-accounts, the Subway Action Plan Account, the Outer Borough Transportation Account and the General Transportation Account.